Myths, Misconceptions, and Misidentification

 - Male mosquitoes tend to hatch earlier than female mosquitoes and have a shorter life span.

-- Mosquitoes are most active just before sunset until sunrise, yet some species remain active and bite all day long.
+- Some mosquito species remain active and bite all day long

 - Dog heartworm is now fairly common in several parts of the U.S. and is transmitted by mosquitoes.
 This disease can cause significant damage to the heart, lungs, and other vital organs of dogs.
 It is crucial that your dog visits the veterinarian each year to obtain preventive medicine.